Best Running Shoelaces Compared

 This type of lacing eliminates pressure on the top of your foot by because it eliminates the laces crossing over the middle of the metatarsals.

-- Alternate this pattern until lacing is complete.
+-Repeat until lacing is complete.

 If you have high arches and/or wide feet, try…